 Finally, I just want to thank all the Doctors at Maze.
 Everyone I met has been a great help and I am really comfortable talking to them.
 I felt at ease the moment I stepped into the center for my first appointment up to this moment.
 Special thanks to Melissa who has been supportive all the way and an amazing friend.

 As with most major decisions or problems, it is not normal to find the right solution in the first place you look.
 By the time you find the Maze Women’s Sexual Health website and possibly read this testimonial, you will be ready for anything.

 Please be willing to call the team at Maze to set up an initial consultation.
-You’ll start the process that I have just finished and I guarantee that every dollar you invest on travel to visit the office and to have the vaginismus (botulinum toxin) procedure will result in a wealth of happiness for you and your partner.
+You’ll start the process that I have just finished and I guarantee that every dollar you invest on travel to visit the office and to have the Vaginismus Treatment Under Anesthesia procedure will result in a wealth of happiness for you and your partner.

 Like I mentioned, I just finished the treatment process with the assistance of Dr. Werner, Melissa and the others in the Purchase, NY office.
 Allow me to explain further…